R. Craig Finley, Jr., P.E., P.Eng.

 In a previous engagement, Jeff managed the planning and asset allocation for 15 helicopters from two squadrons to support combat operations for five forward deployed ships while maintaining the Carrier Strike Group at a combat ready status; maximized and balanced competing operational commitments; and successfully managed a multi-million dollar annual fuel and flight hour budget for two operational deployments.

-Jeff has a Bachelor’s in Chemical Engineering from the University of Missouri, a Masters of Business Administration from the College of William and Mary and he is pursuing his Project Management Professional Certification from the Project Management Institute.
+Jeff has a Bachelor’s in Chemical Engineering from the University of Missouri, a Masters of Business Administration from the College of William and Mary and he is a certified Project Management Professional with the Project Management Institute.
 His 10 years of experience in the US Navy include project management and operational planning, and multiple operations leadership roles aboard aircraft carriers.